Chat with the Customer During a Session

 Messages appear as plain text in the chat input area.
 You can add or edit BBCode tags within a message to add text formatting.
-Formatting will be applied once the message has been sent.
+Formatting is applied when the message is sent.

 To push a file through the chat interface, click the Send File button.
 Pushing a URL through the chat interface will automatically open a browser on the remote system and direct it to the designated site.
 In order to push a URL, the web address must be the only text in the field.